ORIGINAL PROJECTS & PERFORMANCES

 PART 2: RESEARCH HIKES

 We invite you to unplug, breathe clean air, and commune with the trees for a few hours.
 Join Lanxing Fu or Jeremy Pickard (co-directors of Superhero Clubhouse) for a walk in a park or forest around Lenapehoking (New York City and the surrounding areas).
-We'll talk about nature, the climate crisis, and our visions for the future.
+We'll talk with you about nature, the climate crisis, and your visions for the future.
 We'll bring snacks, turn off our phones, and walk at your pace.
 Afterwards, we'll write a short blog about our experience.

 LOVE LETTER TO A SEED